 KAWS Retail may also offer a way for the NGV to generate new kinds of income by offering artworks (usually the role art dealers) direct to cashed up middle-class visitors.
 The populism of KAWS: Companionship in the Age of Loneliness therefore needs to be seen from the perspective of equity.
 KAWS Retail appears to have generated an unparalleled capacity to raise a strange kind of "visitor-equity" from the consumer-collector, which one-day could be a potential new source of income that reliably funds new NGV commissions and acquisitions.
 According to one source, KAWS Retail has raised enough "equity" (in dollar terms) to pay for the huge 7-meter bronze KAWS Gone (2019) sculpture the NGV commissioned for the Federation Court.
 And a large portion of these funds were generated through what was a kind of "initial public offering" of the small KAWS Gone figure, as if the museum visitor in some sense purchases a share in this part of the KAWS universe, a spectral shadow of the larger KAWS Gone sculpture.

 Why, then, is the NGV presenting such an aggressive program to reach new markets and audiences?
 The NGV makes up 7.6% of the $1.8 billion Art Galleries and Museums industry revenue.
 Traditionally, the sector derives most of its revenue through public funding and private grants, alongside ticket admissions and merchandise sales.
-KAWS Retail appears to be an aggressive forward step (it's too early to tell how successful it has been) by the NGV to diversify its income streams, to move away, relatively speaking, from its traditional reliance on public grants, private donations and corporate sponsorship.
+KAWS Retail appears to be an aggressive forward step (it's too early to tell how successful it has been) by the NGV to diversify their income streams, to move away, relatively speaking, from its traditional reliance on public grants, private donations and corporate sponsorship.

 In fact, this aggressive forward step could be explained by recent declines (or at least stagnation, because this recent fall is partly explained by the unprecedented highs caused by the 2017 $17 million AGL Shaw Bequest) in fundraising activities income at the NGV.
 Over the past year, the NGV's market share has also fallen noticeably.